No Products in the Cart

 According to the National Coffee Association there are 4 types of roast:

 LIGHT ROASTS.
-These have a mild flavour.
+These have a mild flavor.
 The beans are pale brown with a dry surface (they aren’t heated long enough for the oils to be released).
 They also retain more of the bean’s natural acidity.

 MEDIUM-DARK ROASTS are rich and dark in color.
 The beans show a little oil on the surface and provides a brew that has a slight bittersweet aftertaste.